-- Person-Miles An estimate of the aggregate distances traveled by all persons on a given trip based on the estimated transportation-network-miles traveled on that trip. - Planning Funds (PL) Primary source of funding for metropolitan planning designated by the FHWA. - Program Development An element in the planning process in which improvements are formalized in the transportation improvement program and provides more detailed strategies. - Programming Prioritizing proposed projects and matching those projects with available funds to accomplish agreed upon, stated needs. - Project A locally sponsored, coordinated, and administered program, or any part thereof, to plan, finance, construct, maintain, or improve an intermodal passenger terminal, which may incorporate civic or cultural activities where feasible in an architecturally or historically distinctive railroad passenger terminal.
+- Person Trip A trip taken by an individual.
+For example, if three persons from the same household travel together, the trip is counted as one household trip and three person trips. - Person-Miles An estimate of the aggregate distances traveled by all persons on a given trip based on the estimated transportation-network-miles traveled on that trip. - Planning Funds (PL) Primary source of funding for metropolitan planning designated by the FHWA. - Program Development An element in the planning process in which improvements are formalized in the transportation improvement program and provides more detailed strategies. - Programming Prioritizing proposed projects and matching those projects with available funds to accomplish agreed upon, stated needs. - Project A locally sponsored, coordinated, and administered program, or any part thereof, to plan, finance, construct, maintain, or improve an intermodal passenger terminal, which may incorporate civic or cultural activities where feasible in an architecturally or historically distinctive railroad passenger terminal.
 (49CFR256) - Public Entity 1) Any state or local government; 2) Any department, agency, special purpose district, or other instrumentality of one or more state or local governments; and 3) The National Railroad Passenger Corporation (Amtrak) and any commuter authority.
 (49CFR37) - Public Meeting or Hearing A public gathering for the express purpose of informing and soliciting input from interested individuals regarding transportation issues. - Public Participation The active and meaningful involvement of the public in the development of transportation plans and programs. - Public Transit Passenger transportation services, usually local in scope, that is available to any person who pays a prescribed fare.
 It operates on established schedules along designated routes or lines with specific stops and is designed to move relatively large numbers of people at one time. - Public Transit Agencies A public entity responsible for administering and managing transit activities and services.
 Public transit agencies can directly operate transit service or contract out for all or part of the total transit service provided. - Public Transit System An organization that provides transportation services owned, operated, or subsidized by any municipality, county, regional authority, state, or other governmental agency, including those operated or managed by a private management firm under contract to the government agency owner. - Public Transportation Transportation by bus, rail, or other conveyance, either publicly or privately owned, which provides to the public general or special service on a regular and continuing basis.
 Also known as mass transportation, mass transit and transit. - Public Road Any road under the jurisdiction of and maintained by a public authority (federal, state, county, town or township, local government, or instrumentality thereof) and open to public travel. - Rail A rolled steel shape laid in two parallel lines to form a track for carrying vehicles with flanged steel wheels. - Rural Planning Organizations (RPO) RPOs are generally defined as associations of local governments that plan rural transportation systems and advises each state's DOT on rural transportation policy, programs, and projects.